reach-sh/reach-lang/docs/src/tut/mkt/index.md

 Seller agrees to sell 92 bunches of Carrots
 ```

-That seals the frontend for this project.
+That seals the frontend for this section.
 Just one more step!
 Go back to the backend file.

 ### {#tut-mkt-basic-connect} Connect Frontend to Backend

 This stage is the last one for the basic DApp.
-It will make the backend to interact with the frontend and that in turn, will log outputs in the console.
+It will make the backend to `{!rsh} interact` with the frontend and that in turn, will log outputs in the console.

 Go back to the backend file.
 Just below `{!rsh} init();`, type the following code: